anaconda/intel-green-ai/README.md

 This will download the `25` publicly available datasets used in the benchmark experiments.
 For further information, please refer to the official [documentation](https://github.com/leriomaggio/scikit-learn_bench/blob/anaconda-intel-green-ai/datasets/README.md).

-⚠️ **Please be aware** that this may take several minutes to complete, depending on your Internet connectivity, and it will occupy around `18 GB` of disk space.
+⚠️ **Please be aware** that this may take several minutes to complete, depending on your Internet connectivity, and it will require around `18 GB` of disk space.

 ## Measuring Energy Consumption